Moarram/wake/README.md

 ### *Make script global (optional)*

 If you want to run the script from anywhere add it to `/usr/local/bin`.
-To do this make a link with `ln -s /your/path/to/wake.sh /usr/local/bin/wake`.
+To do this make a link with `sudo ln -s /your/absolute/path/to/wake.sh /usr/local/bin/wake`.

 It can now be run anywhere
 ```bash